-The CitiCar was a 2-passenger, battery powered runabout that when new cost just $2700.
-Over 4000 of these cheese wedge-shaped shoeboxes on wheels would be plugged into the nation’s power grid from 1974 to 1982.
+The CitiCar by Sebring-Vanguard, Inc. of Florida, was a battery powered, 2-passenger runabout that for a short time captured the imagination of OPEC era America.
+This tiny cheese wedge-shaped shoebox on wheels would be plugged into the nation’s power grid from 1974 to 1982.
 It is hard to say if the CitiCar represented a bold vision of a utopian future, or a half-baked pipe dream based on yesterday’s technology.
-Either way, the Citi Car is an important but often forgotten footnote in the evolution of the electric car.
+Either way, the CitiCar is an important but often forgotten stepping stone on the evolutionary path of the electric car.

 After the CitiCar

 Bob Beaumont passed away in the autumn of 2011.
-That was only a few months before Tesla introduced its mass-produced Model S, and America’s perception of electric vehicles was forever changed.
+That was only a few months before Tesla introduced its mass-produced Model S…and America’s perception of the electric vehicle was forever changed.